 After having this experience, many participants speak to wanting to offer something similar to their staff.
 There are a variety of ways you can support and prioritize the wellness of your team.
 One significant way is implementing a staff sabbatical policy.
 Of course, that isn't the only way.
-You may also consider implementing a robust PTO policy, providing a significant Health Savings Account contribution, or providing a self-care stipend for team members to spend on their wellness.
+You may also consider implementing a robust PTO policy, shifting to a 4-day workweek, providing a significant Health Savings Account contribution, or providing a self-care stipend for team members to spend on their own wellness.
 A good place to start is asking your team what would support their wellbeing and then formally adding that into the organizational policies and procedures.

 People create the culture of an organization.

-Together you can shift the way your organization works and rests.
+Together you can shift the way your

+organization works and rests.